rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 - **Not Applicable** - The control is not applicable to K3s because of how it is designed to operate.
 The remediation section will explain why this is so.
 - **Not Scored - Operator Dependent** - The control is not scored in the CIS benchmark and it depends on the cluster's use case or some other factor that must be determined by the cluster operator.
 These controls have been evaluated to ensure K3s does not prevent their implementation, but no further configuration or auditing of the cluster under test has been performed.

+This guide makes the assumption that K3s is running as a Systemd unit.
+Your installation may vary and will require you to adjust the "audit" commands to fit your scenario.

 ### Controls

 ---